Q: "Where can I find City of West Hollywood government and access channels?"

 Q: "Why is there a City Hall telephone number on my cable bill?"

 A: The City has set up a Cable TV Customer Assistance service as part of our Cable Television office.
 (This office also operates WeHoTV and other City Access channels.)
 The cable company puts the phone number for this service, (323) 848-6536 and the City Hall mailing address on the bill so that you can contact us for assistance.
 However, this is not the number for the cable company and we do not have access to your account information.
 If you have technical or billing problems, please call the cable company customer service number, (844) 799-7883 first.

 Q: "Isn't cable TV a utility like electricity and telephone service?"

 A: Cable television is not considered a utility.
 Utilities are heavily regulated by the state of California because they are considered essential for health and safety.
 Cable television is primarily regulated by the Federal Communications Commission (FCC) as they do with over-the-air TV.
 The relationship of cable TV with state and local government only exists because of the use of the public right of way.
 Satellite TV companies deliver a similar service, but do not use the public right of way, and are not regulated by state and local governments.

 A: Under federal law and federal court rulings, connection to the Internet is not regulated by any level of government.
 This is the case even when this service uses the same cables and equipment as the cable TV service.

 Q: "Are there discounts available for seniors or disabled customers?"

-A: Time Warner Cable does not offer discounts specifically for seniors, low income families, or those who are disabled.
-In the past, they did offer a small discount called Cable Assistance Plan (CAP) which has been discontinued.
+A: Charter Spectrum does not offer discounts specifically for seniors, low income families, or those who are disabled.

 Q: "Why are there so many foreign-language channels on the cable?"